christophe-derache/certification35288_bloc1-kayak_project/README.md

 - **5 - Vizualise through maps**

->Two maps were asked in this project, thus, I've realized 2 plots:
+>Two maps were asked in this project, thus, I've realized 2 more plots in this notebook:
 >- 1 representing the 5 best destinations
->- 2 representing the 25 hotels position regarding each best 5 destinations
+>- 1 representing the 25 hotels positions regarding each best 5 destinations

 - **6 - Screenshots**